-From the Telegraph to St. John, the side of the Island is entirely cultivated, and speedily after receding from the last glimpse of Point Levi, the Island Madame appears directly ahead.
-From Point St. John the Capes below Cape Tourment become visible-and the appearance of the Island to its woody point on the east end remains identi-On the main land, the south shore comprises the usual variety and the ordinary features of the banks of the St. Lawrence.
+From the Telegraph to St. John, the side of the Island is entirely cultivated, and speedily after receding from the last glimpse of Point Levi, the Island Madame appears directly abcad.
+From Point St. John the Capes below Cape Tourment become visible-and the appearance of the Island to its woody point on the east end remains identical.
+On the main land, the south shore comprises the usual variety and the ordinary features of the banks of the St. Lawrence.
 The view from the river, when equi-distant from St. Laurent and St. John, is beautifully varied.
-In the Seigniories to the south it is less divested of wood, and the alternations of clumps of trees amid the cleared ground give to the scene its characteristic American features-while on the north the whole shore is perfectly cultivated, and completely guided by the circular range of mountains extending westerly from Cape Tourment.
-Above and below there is a sweet landscape, which on the east is entirely skirted by the first range of high lands running from the river towards the south.
+In the Seigniories to the south it is less divested of ood, and the alternations of clumps of trees amid the cleared ground give to the scene its characteristic American features-while on the north the whole shore is perfectly cultivated, and completely guided by the circular range of mountains extending westerly from Cape Tourment.
+Above and below there is a sweet landscape, which on the east is entirely skirted by the first range of highlands running from the river towards the south.

 As the progress is made down the river, and the base of Cape Tourment becomes discernible, the scene is completely changed.
-On the south shore, the low cultivated lands are thickly settled, and present a rich foreground to the gradually astin tin cor vie str the cra see tur vie ext wh vie and hill imi and Ca ten on nuc son cending country, until at a far distance in the rear, the landscape is bounded by the tops of the continuous mountain range.
+On the south shore, the low cultivated lands are thickly settled, and present a rich foreground to the gradually ascending country, until at a far distance in the rear, the landscape is bounded by the tops of the continuous mountain range.
 The gradual ascent, distinctly perceptible from the southern shore to the commingling of the hills with the sky, offers to view a varied and roomy landscape, which is strongly contrasted with the Island, capped by the blue hills, exhibiting their varied tops and craggy projections.